Your cart is currently empty!

 Whenever I’m lacking belief in my writing or stuck on a client project, I only have to take a quick visit to an old book to find some relief.
 Monet by himself.
-It’s an extensive selection from the more than 2,000 letters he wrote during his lifetime — as well as stunning replications of hundreds of his paintings — all arranged in time sequence.
+It’s an extensive selection from the more than 2,000 letters that French painter Claude Monet wrote during his lifetime — as well as stunning replications of hundreds of his paintings — all arranged in time sequence.

-“We’re having marvellous weather and I wish I could send you a little of the sunshine.
+“We’re having marvelous weather and I wish I could send you a little of the sunshine.
 I am slaving away on six paintings a day.

 I’m giving myself a hard time over it as I haven’t yet managed to capture the colour of this landscape; there are moments when I’m appalled at the colours I’m having to use, I’m afraid what I am doing is just dreadful and yet I really am understanding it; the light is simply terrifying.